The History Of Boots The Chemist & Boots Makeup Compacts

 RENE LALIQUE ALTARPIECE THE CHURCH OF SAINT MATTHEW

 Florence commissioned the superb French artist Rene Lalique to refit St Matthew's church (parish of Saint Lawrence, Jersey) as a memorial to her husband.
-The fabulous creations contained therein gained the church the soubriquet of the Glass Church.
+The fabulous creations contained therein gained the church the sobriquet of the Glass Church.

 As well as the sale of books and medicines, the company stocked a wide variety of gifts.
 The 1930s advertisement above shows a vanity mirror, cased books, a table lamp with a mounted alarm clock, a dressing table vanity set, a wicker sewing basket and an ornamental nude.